NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 # Prediction In-Depth

-Let's get this started by doing a recap on what prediction means.
+Let's start this by doing a recap on what prediction means.

 Prediction is when the client tries to guess what the game (the networked state of the game) currently looks like in the server, starting from the latest received server world snapshot as a starting point.
 The client uses its local inputs (that have yet to be acknowledged and processed by the server) to simulate forward up to the latency (ping/RTT) between it and the server, so that the client sees the same state as the server, at almost the same time.
 Put differently, from the perspective of the client, prediction means predicting the future state of the server world.

-However, for many types of games, namely First Person Shooters, it's common to only predict one (and few more objects) object, notably the local player character.
+However, for many types of games, namely First Person Shooters, it's common to only predict one (and few more) objects, notably the local player character.

 When we do this, our local player character object will live in the local (predicted) timeline.
 While remote objects (including remote players) will live in the remote timeline.
 What do we mean by these terms?

-- Remote Timeline: Remote Timeline refers to the delayed (by half RTT) timeline we see proxy objects in the client.
-A proxy object is any object that the client is not providing inputs to (not an Input Source of), and is fully controlled by the server, and the client merely observes the incoming server state snapshots for it.
-Because the server data is delayed, what we see for these objects is delayed by `half RTT + interpolation delay`.
+- Remote Timeline: Remote Timeline refers to the old or delayed timeline we see proxy objects in the client.
+It's delayed because of ping/latency, incoming data from the server takes a bit of time to arrive.
+A proxy object is any object that the client is not providing inputs to (not an Input Source of), and the client merely observes the incoming server state snapshots for it.
+Because the server data is delayed/old (due to latency), what we see for these objects is delayed by `half RTT + interpolation delay`.

 - Local/Predicted Timeline: Local/Predicted Timeline refers to the timeline predicted objects in the client live in.
-The local timeline differs to the remote timeline by being ahead of the remote timeline by `RTT + additional buffering` (due to adaptation to non-ideal network conditions).
+The local timeline differs to the remote timeline by being ahead of the remote timeline by `RTT + additional buffering (due to adaptation to non-ideal network conditions)`.

-What we understand here is that there is a discrepancy.
+Therefore, there is a discrepancy between the two timelines.
 Some objects will be in the local timeline, and others will be in the remote timeline.
 The remote timeline is out-of-sync with the local timeline, which gets worse with ping.
 Even though this might seem bad, but that's how almost every First Person Shooter works.
 The local player in an FPS game is in the predicted timeline, while other players (remote players) are in the remote timeline.
 Why is that though?
 Why not put all objects in the predicted timeline for an FPS game?

-The problem with this is that, usually, the acceleration speeds of an FPS character are too fast that the prediction will always be wrong, and it results in a poor gameplay experience.
-You will see a player come out of a corner and suddenly disappear, due to mis-predictions.
+The problem with this is that, usually, the acceleration rate of an FPS character is so fast that the prediction will always be wrong, and it results in a poor gameplay experience.
+You will see a player come out of a corner and suddenly disappear, due to mispredictions.
 In addition, server-authoritative bullet hit-detection is tricky on predicted remote objects.
-Since, due to mis-predictions, missed shots will be common.
+Since, due to mispredictions, missed shots will be common.
 In contrast, [lag-compensation](lag-compensation.md), which is a technique that only works with the remote timeline, allows for perfect hit-detection.

 An important fact to emphasize is that it's impossible for the client to accurately predict the inputs of other clients.
 However, players usually don't drastically change their inputs from one moment to the other, which is a good thing.